Project:

 Denis Vlasov (b.1973) grew up in the Soviet Union and emigrated to the United States in 1991.
 He earned a degree in Economics at Upsala College in New Jersey, graduating in 1995.

-After working in finance, he followed his passion for photography.
-Denis honed his craft through hands-on experience, assisting renowned photographers like Steven Klein and Bruce Weber.
+After spending time in finance, Denis decided to pursue his true passion for photography.
+He refined his skills through hands-on experience, working alongside renowned photographers like Steven Klein and Bruce Weber.

 Inspired, he sought to apply what he learned to his artistic endeavors.
 Denis’ editorial photography appeared in the Interview Magazine, Vogue Italy, New York Times, AD, Rizzoli Publications.